 That means my family spent a total of $3,107.20 for our week at the beach (not counting travel and other costs).
 Not a bad deal for a big family!

 How has your family split the costs of a big vacation?
 Did you use a different process?
-Share your ideas in the comments section.
+Buy my books to learn math that you can apply to your everyday activities.